scikit-learn-contrib/imbalanced-learn/doc/under_sampling.rst

   >>> print(sorted(Counter(y_resampled).items()))
   [(0, 64), (1, 64), (2, 64)]

-This class has 2 important parameters. ``estimator`` will accept any scikit-learn classifier which has a method ``predict_proba``.
-The classifier training is performed using a cross-validation and the parameter ``cv`` can set the number of folds to use.
+:class:`InstanceHardnessThreshold` has 2 important parameters.
+The parameter ``estimator`` accepts any scikit-learn classifier with a method ``predict_proba``.
+This classifier will be used to identify the hard instances.
+The training is performed with cross-validation which can be specified through the parameter ``cv`.

 .. note::

    :class:`InstanceHardnessThreshold` could almost be considered as a controlled under-sampling method.
-However, due to the probability outputs, it is not always possible to get a specific number of samples.
+However, due to the probability outputs, it is not always possible to get the specified number of samples.

-The figure below gives another examples on some toy data.
+The figure below shows examples of instance hardness undersampling on a toy dataset.

 .. image:: ./auto_examples/under-sampling/images/sphx_glr_plot_comparison_under_sampling_006.png
    :target: ./auto_examples/under-sampling/plot_comparison_under_sampling.html